vinfreecs/genga/Documentation.md

 # The param.dat File #
 Simulation parameters are specified in the 'param.dat' file.
-The used parameters are listed here, the order can not be changed.
+The used parameters are listed here, the order can also be changed.
+If a line in the 'param.dat' file is missing, then the corresponding default value is taken from the 'define.dat' file.

  * The time step, in days
  * The output name